-Capabilities: The PySimple GUI library provides commands which enable rapid development of Graphical User Interfaces (GUIs).
-Reported elsewhere, the commands are built "on top of" the Ktinker Python Library and should thus be seen as a simplified way of programming Ktinker based widgets.
+Capabilities: The PySimple GUI library provides commands which enable use of a wide range of GUIs widgets.
+Reported elsewhere, the commands are built "on top of" the TKinker Python Library and should thus be seen as a simplified way of programming TKinker based widgets.
 The illustration at the top of this article was built with PySimpleGUI27.
 A partial list of widgets follows:

 My System: I use a Mac with High Sierra OS, Python 2.7 and the CodeRunner IDE.
-This combination works well and the GUI commands I was building did not conflict with the CodeRunner IDE GUI.
-Some articles suggest that GUI conflicts with IDEs are common; but fortunately, I experienced none of these problems.
+This combination worked well as the GUIs I was building did not conflict with the CodeRunner IDE.
+Some articles suggest that such conflicts with IDEs are common; but CodeRunner for Mac worked well.

-The Future for PySimpleGUI: Despite a bit of aggrivation, PySimpleGUI is a brillient tool that can produce a quality GUI very, very quickly.
-It is not difficult once you build a library of examples for yourself.
-The return values from the GUI are easily caught and used to control your program.
+The Future for PySimpleGUI: PySimpleGUI is a brillient tool that can produce a quality GUI very quickly.
+The return values from the GUI are easily caught & used to control your program.
 This tool has a wonderful future for folks who want to create professional looking interfaces.

-What to Download: There are many articles on downloading both Python and the PySimpleGUI onto your computer.
+What to Download: There are many articles on downloading both Python and the PySimpleGUI.
 If you own a Mac, you already have Python & you just need to download the PySimpleGUI library.
+PC users will need to download both Python and PySimpleGUI.
 If your computer is loaded with Python 2.7, then download PySimpleGUI27.
 If your computer is loaded with Python 3, then download PySimpleGUI.
-The Idle IDE that comes with Python works, but I personally prefer CodeRunner.
-Komodo is good also.
-I know some really good folks who like PyCharm.
+If making a new install, you should use Python 3 & PySimpleGUI because support for version 2.7 will soon disappear.
+The Idle IDE that comes with Python may have compatibility issues with PySimpleGUI.
+I recommend CodeRunner, Komodo or PyCharm.

 Contact the author firstname.lastname@example.org by e-mail.